shirozm/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

 1. In the Azure portal, close the blade for your Cosmos DB account if it is still open, and return to the **dp000-*xxxxxxx*** resource group.
 2. Open the **synapse*xxxxxxx*** Synapse workspace, and on its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.
-3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks.
+3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio.
 4. On the **Data** page, view the **Linked** tab.
 Your workspace should already include a link to your Azure Data Lake Storage Gen2 storage account, but no link to your Cosmos DB account.
 5. In the **+** menu, select **Connect to external data**, and then select **Azure Cosmos DB (SQL API)**.